 14. Sterling College

 One of the top Christian online colleges in Kansas, Sterling’s distance education program offers bachelor’s degrees in criminal justice administration, education, history, and organizational management, along with a master’s degree in sports ministry.
 All programs feature a fully online format, and the school’s undergraduate degrees offer accelerated course options that allow full–time students to graduate in two years.

 The master of arts in sports ministry trains candidates to minister to Christian athletic organizations, meeting the spiritual and physical demands of athletes.
 This interdisciplinary program combines elements of exercise science, ministry, and theology, featuring courses such as history and theology of sport, coaching methods, and ministry administration.
 The sports ministry degree also contains a substantial hands–on component: candidates complete a pre–practicum, a practicum, and an internship, gaining significant practical experience in a professional sports ministry environment.

-Sterling is regionally accredited from the Higher Learning Commission (HLC).
+Sterling College is regionally accredited by the Higher Learning Commission (HLC).

 15. University of Saint Mary

 Based in Leavenworth, USM is a small liberal arts college that serves a study body of around 800.
 The school’s small size enables it to offer small class sizes and individualized student attention, and this translates to USM’s distance education program, which places the institution among the best online schools in Kansas.